Outpatient Drug Rehab

 Behavioral therapy is designed to help the addict confront their negative thought patterns and work to establish new, healthier habits through talk therapy and outside assignments from their counselor.

-A general breakdown of the types of therapies commonly offered at outpatient rehab centers is listed below.
+Below is a general breakdown of the types of therapies commonly offered at outpatient rehab centers.

 Cognitive-behavioral Therapy (CBT)